 Post reflow testing includes: flying probe, custom test boards and bed of nails.
 All options have advantages and disadvantages depending upon production requirements, and carry different engineering costs and flexibility.
 Functions like software programming, analog component signature analysis and digital boundary scan automatic test equipment (ATE) can also be incorporated.

-Flying probe testing is good for high complexity boards where a PCB test jig is prohibitively expensive.
+Flying probe testing is good fo where a PCB test jig is prohibitively expensive.
 Flying probe has relatively low setup cost and a test procedure can be designed and implemented in a single day.
 Assembled PCBs with all components placed are compared electrically against the measurements from a golden board for verification.
 It can conduct open, short, orientation and component value circuit checks.
 This can help verify correct component placement and alignment.
 Flying probe does not perform power up testing or check for functional failures, and it is difficult to probe what cannot be seen.
 Care must be taken in placement of tall parts that may hinder probe access and that pads meet the minimum targeting requirements of the system.

 Get more details and in-depth information on inspection and testing processes, equipment and tools with our Inspection and Testing Procedures manual.
 This information is important to help ensure your assembled boards are delivered as quickly as possible.